Closing Conference of DEMOSERIES: Shaping Democratic Spaces: Security and TV Series

 Moderator: Philippe Codognet (JFLI – CNRS – UPMC – University of Tokyo)

-Tatsiana Zhurauliova (University of Paris 1 Panthéon-Sorbonne, ERC DEMOSERIES)
+Tatsiana Zhurauliova (University Paris 1 Panthéon-Sorbonne, ERC DEMOSERIES)

 3:30pm-3:45pm: Afternoon Break